 We always recommend members follow any medical and/or dietary advice they’re given by their health care team.
 Because Food Optimising allows members to choose the foods they wish to eat it is easy to incorporate specific requirements with the support of the group Consultants.

-Our research investigating members' experiences, highlights that members are given varying dietary advice for their diabetes management by their health professional, depending on individual needs.
-However, 89% of respondents found it easy to fit their personal dietary advice into their Food Optimising plan, enabling them to lose weight, improve glucose control and often reduce medication17.
-Over 90% of members surveyed in 2013 reported improvements in glucose control and 38% had been able to stop or reduce their diabetes medication.
+Our research investigating members’ experiences highlights that members are given varying dietary advice for their diabetes management by their health professional, depending on individual needs.
+However, research published in 2021 found that 76% of respondents found it easy to fit their personal dietary advice into their Food Optimising plan, enabling them to lose weight, improve glucose control and often reduce medication.
+This adds to results from a 2020 survey that found over 82% of members with diabetes reported improvements in glucose control and 44% had been able to stop or reduce their diabetes medication.

-- Members with type 1 and type 2 diabetes showed similar levels of weight loss
+- members with type 1 and type 2 diabetes mellitus showed similar levels of weight loss

-- Length of membership at the time of survey varied, but for those who had been attending Slimming World for:
+Length of membership at the time of the survey varied, but for those who had been attending Slimming World for:

 Read more about this research